BEST Books on Guatemala: Read Before You Go!

 I’d never heard of this bloody place Guatemala until I was in my seventy-ninth year.” – Winston Churchill

-Over the past 5 months, I’ve been traveling around Central America, and during that time I’ve read 15 books about Guatemala.
+I spent the last three years traveling around and living in Central America and Mexico, and during that time I’ve read 18 books about Guatemala.
 Before I even stepped into the country or opened a page on one of these books, I’m ashamed to say that I knew pretty much next to nothing about the country.

-I am still by no means an expert on Guatemala, but after 15 books, I can at least say that I am no longer ignorant of the country and of my own country’s (the U.S.) role in the coupe of 1954, the 36-year civil war, and the current drug trade and violence in the country.
+I am still by no means an expert on Guatemala, but after reading so many books on the country, I can at least say that I am no longer so ignorant.
+I know about my own country’s (the U.S.) role in the coupe of 1954, the 36-year civil war, and the current drug trade and violence in the country.
 It has been an enlightening journey.
 I’d always known the United States was no angel internationally (and domestically), but what it has done to Guatemala fills me with a whole new level of shame, guilt, anger, and sadness.

 I hope more Americans take the time to read at least one of the books on this list and learn about not only Guatemala’s history and culture but also their own history.